 Williams’ response did not include any of this information.

 Due to Williams’ failure to include all the necessary information in his response, the supervisor of public records will likely prohibit Boston from charging fees for providing these records.
-According to the law, a government agency “shall not charge a fee for a public record unless the records access officer responded to the requestor within 10 business days [in accordance with the law].”
+According to the law, a government agency “shall not charge a fee for a public record unless the records access officer responded to the requester within 10 business days [in accordance with the law].”

 Prior to working for Boston, Williams served for five years as the Massachusetts supervisor of public records.